VANDAL/prism/README.md

 ```
 $ git clone https://github.com/VANDAL/Sigil2
 $ cd Sigil2
-$ cmake . -Bbuild
+$ mkdir build && cd build
-$ cmake --build build -- -j<JOBS>
+$ cmake ..
+$ make -j
 ```
 The executable will be put in `build/bin`.
 It can be run in place, or the folder can be moved to an install location.

 ## What is it?